Tropical storm warning issued for US East Coast ahead of potential cyclone, forecasters say

 Meanwhile, Hurricane Nigel was still moving quickly over the open waters of the Atlantic Ocean as a Category 1 storm.
 The hurricane center said Nigel's maximum sustained winds were 85 mph (140 kph).
 The system was centered about 505 miles (815 kilometers) southeast of Cape Race, Newfoundland, and moving northeast at 30 mph (48 kph).

-Forecasters expected Nigel would weaken over the next couple of days.
-It could become a post-tropical cyclone on Thursday night or early Friday.
+Forecasters expected Nigel would weaken over the coming days and could become a post-tropical cyclone on Thursday night or early Friday.

 Follow AP's climate coverage at: https://apnews.com/hub/climate-and-environment